Royzilber/itp/Final/Final.md

 ii wanted to make a timer in the game that counts off 1 minute. i tried to use the article of the timer but couldnt make it work, when i pressed generate word it would stay on 1:00 so i asked chatGPT to add a timer into my code that starts when i press generate word and dosent work when i press skip word, and it worked.

+ # webstie
+ Finally i uploaded to the web, i made an index.html file and put it on my webstie repasotory and it works!

  ## Problems i faced

  i could manage the word array, but i couldnt figure out how to dedact a word when it's used, i called my friend who is a software engenier and he guided me through the process and added the const randomWord = words.splice(randomIndex, 1)[0];